JavaNoScriptt/JavaNoScriptt/README.md

 - 👋 Hi, I’m @JavaNoScriptt
-- 👀 I’m interested in mostly cybersecturity and programming
+- 👀 I’m interested in yes, literally anything within reason
-- 🌱 I’m currently learning Python, C++ and Kotlin
+- 🌱 I’m currently learning Python, C++, C
 - 💞️ I’m looking to collaborate on Anything
-- 📫 I really do not have a way to reach me right now. check back later cause that might change.
+- 📫 A good way to email me is at JavaNoScript@protonmail.com I check on a somewhat regular basis.

 <!---
 JavaNoScriptt/JavaNoScriptt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.